Data-Epic/Quote_Manager_CLI_Peter/README.md

 ## Project Overview

 Quote Manager is a command-line interface (CLI) tool designed to manage and interact with a collection of quotes.
-This tool demonstrates proficiency in Python CLI development, package management with Poetry, database integration, Linux system administration, unit testing, and file operations.
+This tool demonstrates proficiency in Python CLI development, package management with Poetry, database integration, Linux system administration, unit testing, file operations, and code quality management.

 ## Features